weltamdraht/ReticulumRasPiRelaySwitch/README.md

 Put 'example_receiver.py' into your home directory.

-Make the script available as a system service.
+Make the rnsd, lxmd and this script available as a system service or start it manually if you just want to test it out.

 Create a .env File using the example provided in this repo.
+Put it in your home directory.

 ## Usage
 Send an lxmf message with the secret defined in your .env file to your node.
 Check the status of your node sending the appropriate lxmf message.
 Just send a message and enjoy the reply containing your help-text.
 Go outside and enjoy.

+## Maintenance
+All this reticulum stuff is challenged in stability and documentation, not to mention the lack of features like groupchats and alike.
+It is also evolving at a pace that only could impress people in danger of being run over by the movement of a glacier.
+So what I did is reboot everything in a regular fashing using cron.
+If something goes wrong start the script manually instead of running it as a service and you will presented with error messages you can work with.

 ## Prose
 We are currently using [rnsh](https://github.com/acehoss/rnsh) to administrate the Raspberry Pi using rns.
 It surprisingly works really well.